Mary Mapes Dodge: Midcareer volumes

 In the year 1874, Dodge published Rhymes and Jingles.
 From the first issue, its success was almost as great as that of Hans Brinker.

 Three years later, in 1877, she published a book of essays and short stories entitled Theophilus and Others.
 Theophilus and Others was a book of stories and sketches for grown people.
 Among its contents were a clever satire, "The Insanity of Cain", which at once attracted wide notice, and the mirth-provoking comicality in Irish dialect, "Miss Maloney on the Chinese Question".
 This skit – which was compared in rank to Bret Harte's "Heathen Chinee" – had an enormous popularity in its day, and was later included in many collections of humorous masterpieces.
 It was written in a single evening, to fill a blank space in a magazine.
 Charlotte Cushman immediately gave it a place of honor in her public readings as one of her favorite selections, and sending for its author, asked her to write a companion-piece.
 A long and warm friendship between the two distinguished women dated from this interview.

 In 1879, a collection of poems and verses for grown-up readers, entitled Along the Way, was published.
 With her usual modesty, Dodge would not dignify her volume of verse by the name of "poems", preferring the simple title of " Along the Way".
 But, as one critic said of it at the time, "It is a happy thing for those of us who do not walk such ways to have her show us what may there be seen."
 In 1883, Dodge was persuaded to issue a new edition of this work, under the title Poems and Verses.
 Throughout, it shows sincerity of poetic feeling; a rich imagination; a genuine love of nature; and a happy serenity of heart.
-"Enfoldings", the sonnet on "The Stars", "Inverted", "The Two Mysteries", and not a few other pieces are poems indeed – poems that the world will not willingly let die.
-They have found their way already into various Anthologies of Poetry, whose editors – some of them distinguished critics – are quite willing to call them poems, even if their author was not.
+"Enfoldings", the sonnet on "The Stars", "Inverted", and "The Two Mysteries" were particularly praised.
+Her works found their way into various anthologies whose editors – some of them distinguished critics – were quite willing to call them poems, even if their author was not.

 In 1894, she brought out two other books: The Land of Pluck, a collection of sketches and stories which takes its name from the opening article about Holland, and When Life is Young, which opens with her well-known poem "The Minuet", and contains many other favorite pieces.
 Both books won praise from critics, and a very large audience among young readers.
 During her career as an editor, Dodge published seven books for adults as well as two books for small children, Baby Days and Bay World.

 "The Two Mysteries", "Enfoldings", and "The Compact " demonstrated her depth and tenderness of feeling, intellectual poise, spiritual insight, and simplicity of expression.